Denham, Western Australia: Facilities

-There is a Crisis centre, two Churches, a unit of the Red Cross, Returned Services League (RSL), plus the normal amenities / facilities / social organisations to be found in any small Australian rural town; for example, two grocery shops, hardware, hairdressing salon, two hotels, three caravan parks, various types of holiday accommodation, butcher, tourist and souvenir shops.

-There is also the unique Old Pearler Restaurant by reservation and B.Y.O.

-Social organisation include a bowls club, golf club, speedway, arts society, film club, pistol club, bridge club, crafts group, youth association and facilities for various sports, for example netball, cricket, football.
-There is no resident Doctor but a full-time Nurse in charge of the local Silver Chain Nursing post.
+There is a crisis centre, two churches, a unit of the Red Cross, Returned Services League, plus the usual amenities, facilities and social organisations found in any small Australian rural town, such as grocery and hardware shops, a hairdressing salon, hotels, caravan parks, various types of holiday accommodation, butcher, and tourist and souvenir shops.
+There is also a restaurant called Old Pearler Restaurant.
+Social organisations include a bowls club, golf club, speedway, arts society, film club, pistol club, bridge club, crafts group, youth association and facilities for various sports such as netball, cricket and football.
+There is no resident doctor, but a full-time nurse is in charge of the local Silver Chain Nursing post.
 Currently a medical practitioner flies in for two days once a week.
-Emergency services are operated entirely by volunteers (Fire Brigade, Ambulance, State Emergency Service (SES) and Marine Rescue).
+Emergency services, such as Fire Brigade, Ambulance, State Emergency Service and Marine Rescue, are operated entirely by volunteers.
 Electricity is provided by a wind-diesel power plant.
 In 2020, Western Australia’s remote energy provider Horizon Power embarked on a ground-breaking hydrogen demonstration project to replace the diesel generators, with a trial commencing in late 2022.